Ford Squire

 The Ford Squire is a car that was produced by Ford UK from 1955 to 1959.

 It was a two-door, four-seat estate design, related to the Ford Prefect 100E four-door saloon, sharing the same 1172 cc Ford sidevalve 36 bhp engine and other parts and the same interior trim.
 It was substantially shorter than both the Prefect and the closely related Ford Anglia 100E two-door saloon.
 It used the short front doors of the four-door model because the bodyshell was optimized for use as a panel van (which was marketed as the Thames 300E).
 The rear door was in two pieces split horizontally.
-The rear seat could be folded flat to convert from a four-seater to a load carrier.
-Until 1957 there were wood trim pieces screwed to the sides of the vehicle.
+The rear seat could be folded flat to convert from a four-seater to a load carrier and, until 1957, wood trim pieces were affixed to the sides of the vehicle.

 The Squire competed in the same market segment as the Hillman Husky and Austin A30 / A35 based estate, both significantly more popular in the UK than longer estates at the time.
 Total production was 17,812 cars.

 British magazine The Motor tested a Squire in 1955, recording a top speed of 69.9 mph, 0-50 mph in 20.2 seconds, and a fuel consumption of 35.7 mpgimp.
 The test car (with the optional heater) cost £668, including taxes.